 - Treating any other eye condition that may be present with coloboma, such as cataracts.

 - Treating any complications that might arise from a retinal coloboma later in life, such as the growth of new blood vessels at the back of the eye (neovascularization) and/or retinal detachment.
+These complications are rare, in the order of 1-2% based on our experience.

 - Using low vision devices, as needed.